Best Treadmills for Your Home Gym Check Them Out

 Plant-Based Protein Powders

 Plant-based protein powders may use a single protein source or a blend.
-Common options include:
+Some of the most popular options include:

-• Soy protein: Complete protein shown to support muscle growth similarly to whey when leucine content is matched.
+• Soy protein: Complete protein shown to help build muscle similarly to whey when leucine content is matched.

 • Pea protein: Easily digested and hypoallergenic, though incomplete on its own.

-• Brown rice protein: Allergy-friendly and about 80 percent protein, but is incomplete because it does not contain all essential amino acids.
+• Brown rice protein: Allergy-friendly and about 80% protein, but is incomplete because it does not contain all essential amino acids.

 • Hemp protein: Complete and naturally rich in omega-3s, but low in leucine, making it potentially less effective for muscle building.